 Dealers/decorators who specialize in French antiques also usually have a couple of bread boards in their inventory.

 Two elements determine price when you're collecting vintage items: age and condition.
 When collecting wood items that were work horses, welcome those splits in the wood, those wormholes, that uneven handle.
 All of these elements add character to work-day items that make them even more valuable to collectors and even more loved by chefs who still embrace old tools and tried-and-true recipes.

 Compare a few price examples.

-- Large round bread boards made in the 1800s sell between $120 and $350, depending upon their condition.
+- Large round bread boards made in the 19th century sell between $120 and $350, depending upon their condition.

-- Baguette bread boards are not as desirable as the larger ones.
+- Baguette bread boards aren't as desirable as the larger ones.
 You might find some good examples for $20 to $55.